 Talbot County Office of Economic Development and Tourism and the Mid-Shore Regional Council to align our expansion with regional economic goals.
-This project is a priority Community Economic Development Strategy (CEDS) project approved by the Mid-Shore Regional Council.

 The Maryland Community Health Resources Commission and Maryland Department of Health, ensuring compliance with state health services standards and leveraging state resources.